-Summer Weddings Dos and Don'ts
+6 Summer Wedding Planning Dos and Don'ts

-Do provide heat relief.
-No matter how much you love the sun, your guests will probably want a few ways to escape the heat.
-Make sure an outdoor venue offers some shade or air-conditioning (tent rentals can include portable air-conditioning systems).
-Instead of having guests sweat it out through the ceremony, just before it starts, have an usher pass out small ice-cold hand towels across the rows.
-Scatter decorative tubs or baskets filled with bottles of water near the ceremony site -- and once the dancing begins, place water in close proximity to the action.
-And don't forget your vendors: Set up an area where they can grab cold beverages as well.
+No matter how much you love the sun, your guests will appreciate a few ways to escape the heat.
+Make sure an outdoor venue offers some form of shade or air-conditioning (tent rentals can include portable air-conditioning systems).
+Prevenet guests from overheating during the ceremony and have an usher pass out small ice-cold hand towels across the rows before it starts.
+Scatter decorative ice buckets or baskets filled with bottles of water near the ceremony site—and once the dancing begins, place water in close proximity to the action.
+And don't forget your vendors: Set up an area where they can grab cold refreshments as well.

-Do serve lighter fare.
 Heavy food and heat don't mix.
-Follow the farm-to-table trend and choose a seasonal menu that includes grilled entrees and local, fresh produce.
-Gazpacho shooters and grilled fruit skewers make tempting appetizers, and for dessert, consider fruit pies or tarts in lieu of cake.
-Frozen cocktails (mint, cucumber, or watermelon are popular flavors) or even Popsicles (use the sticks that catch drips) can be festive touches too.
+Choose a seasonal menu that includes grilled entrées and local, fresh produce.
+Gazpacho shooters and grilled fruit skewers make tempting appetizers, and for dessert, consider fruit pies or tarts in lieu of (or in addition to) cake.
+Frozen cocktails (mint, cucumber or watermelon are popular flavors) or even ice pops (use the sticks that catch drips) can be festive touches too.

 Sunburn can give the term "blushing bride" a whole new meaning.
-Prior to getting dressed, the bride, groom, and attendants should apply sunscreen to skin that will be exposed.
-Consider wearing a moisturizer and foundation or powder that contains SPF (just give it a test-drive for allergies weeks beforehand).
+Prior to getting dressed, the couple and attendants should apply sunscreen to any exposed skin.
+Consider wearing a moisturizer and foundation or powder that contains SPF (just give it a test-drive for allergies weeks beforehand, either on your own or with your makeup artist).
 In the guest bathroom, include a basket with sunblock wipes as well as bug spray (which should also be available at the ceremony site).